pmndrs/jotai/CONTRIBUTING.md

 ### Core lib

-1. Install dependencies by running `yarn`.
-We use [version 1](https://classic.yarnpkg.com/lang/en/docs/install) of yarn
+1. Enable [Corepack](https://nodejs.org/api/corepack.html) by running `corepack enable`, and install the dependencies by running `yarn install`
 2. Create failing tests for your fix or new feature in the `tests` folder
 3. Implement your changes
 4. Build the library `yarn run build` _(Pro-tip: `yarn run build-watch` runs the build in watch mode)_